atolab/zenoh-web/content/docs/migration_1.0/Python.md

 ### (De)serialization

 Arbitrary types can be serialized to and deserialized from `ZBytes`.
-Default (de)serializers are provided for builtin types; `list`/`dict` are **no more** serialized to JSON, they use instead zenoh builtin serializer, compatible with other zenoh bindings.
+Default (de)serializers are provided for builtin types; `list`/`dict` are **no longer** serialized to JSON, they use instead the builtin serializer of Zenoh, which is compatible with other Zenoh bindings.

 ```python
 payload = zenoh.ZBytes(42)